-Led by the Chesapeake Conservancy, the core team of organizations working to carry out Envision the Susquehanna includes the Susquehanna River Heartland Coalition for Environmental Studies, Wildlife Management Institute, Susquehanna Greenway Partnership, and Pennsylvania Department of Conservation and Natural Resources.
+Led by the Chesapeake Conservancy, the core team of organizations working to carry out Envision the Susquehanna includes the Susquehanna River Heartland Coalition for Environmental Studies, Wildlife Management Institute, Susquehanna Greenway Partnership, the National Park Service Chesapeake Bay, and Pennsylvania Department of Conservation and Natural Resources.
 The team has also established a 25-plus member advisory council that includes environmental and historic nonprofits, American Indian interests, private enterprises, and state, federal, and local departments.

 The ultimate goal is for the initiative to result in an increased awareness of the natural, historic, and cultural resources that exist along the river, the creation of new opportunities to connect people to the Susquehanna, and the improvement of ecological and cultural integrity of the landscape.
 In so doing, Envision the Susquehanna will also contribute to the economic sustainability of those living along the river.